 Antidepressants generally take 2 to 6 weeks to produce noticeable improvements in mood, although some early effects such as better sleep or reduced anxiety may appear within the first 1 to 2 weeks.
 The full therapeutic benefit often develops gradually as the medication alters brain chemistry, particularly neurotransmitters like serotonin.
 Response time varies depending on the specific drug class, dosage, and individual factors such as metabolism and severity of symptoms, and consistent use as prescribed is essential for effectiveness.

-How Long Gabapentin Takes to Work
+How Long Does Creatine Take to Work

-How Long Melatonin Takes to Work for Sleep
+How Long Creatine Takes to Show Results

 How Long Trazodone Takes to Work for Sleep and Depression